wbbradley/ace/README.md

 ## Overview

-Note: Ace was a learning project for me.
-My goal was to do a deep dive into programming language design and construction.
-Along the way I learned about lambda calculus, type theory including System-F with typeclasses, unification, multi-pass compiler construction, hand-writing lexers and parsers, code generation with LLVM, and many other topics.
-Efforts on this project in earnest stopped circa 2020.

-Ace resembles a combination of Haskell and C, with conservative garbage collection, eager evaluation, static type-checking, purity and mutation (when you want it), extensible infix operators, type-classes to allow ad-hoc polymorphism, `with` control-flow semantics for bracketing resource usage, branch-checked pattern-matching, and type inference.
+The language was born in the mind of a learner.
+It was good.
+The learner wanted to know about programming languages.
+He learned deeply.
+He learned about lambda calculus and type theory.
+He learned about System-F and typeclasses.
+He learned about unification and compilers.
+He built lexers and parsers with his hands.
+He generated code with LLVM.
+He learned many things.
+The work was hard but good.
+It ended in 2020.

+The language was like Haskell and C together.
+It had garbage collection.
+It was eager.
+It checked types.
+It was pure but could change when needed.
+It had operators you could extend.
+It had typeclasses.
+It managed resources well.
+It matched patterns and checked branches.
+It knew about types without being told.

+It was a good language.
+It was called Ace.

 ## Quick Start